 If you want to score big savings, consider celebrating Easter late.
 I love this idea in theory because think of all those clearance sales!
 Most Easter candy/swag/etc goes on sale for up to 75% off the day after Easter.
 This would be a fun idea to make Easter Sunday more about celebrating the true meaning of Easter and then you could have an Easter Monday that is all about fun – the Easter bunny and goodies.

-Choose experiences instead of things.
+Choose experiences instead of thing to celebrate Easter on a budget.

 A great way to celebrate Easter on a budget is to choose Easter experiences over Easter things.
 What experiences can you have for Easter?
 You could have an Easter egg hunt (ones you put on yourself or if you are lucky you can find a free Easter egg hunt in your community) bunny hop races, the egg on the spoon race, watch an Easter movie.
 If you celebrate Easter for religious reasons, read bible stories about Easter.
 Read Easter books, or spend time outside in the spring weather, write thank you letters to the Easter bunny, etc etc. You can shift the focus from stuff to experiences– that’s how the best memories are made anyway.